-CK-2127107 (also called CK-107) is an investigative fast skeletal muscle troponin activator that may improve muscle function and physical performance in people with spinal muscular atrophy (SMA).
-The experimental therapy is being developed by Cytokinetics in collaboration with Astellas.
+Reldesemtiv (formerly CK-2127107) is an investigational therapy that may improve muscle function and physical performance in people with spinal muscular atrophy (SMA), and amyotrophic lateral sclerosis (ALS).
+It is being developed by Cytokinetics in collaboration with Astellas.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.